sujaldev/college/src/sem1/llb/assignment2.md

 considering.
 The benefits of a presidential system are:

-1. In a presidential system, the president can appoint experts in their respective fields to head various departments and ministries without them being a member of the legislature.
+1. In a presidential system, the president can appoint experts in their respective fields to head various departments and ministries without requiring them to be members of the legislature.
 2. A presidential system is considered more stable than a parliamentary system as the tenure of the President is fixed and not subject to a vote of no-confidence.
 This reduces pressure from the decision-making process as there is no risk of a sudden collapse of the government.